MurphyWan/SDC_iMOOC/uda_full_stack_web/p1/readme.md

 ## Movie-Trailer-Website
--Use fresh_tomatoes.py provided by Udacity to generate a static web page allow visitors to browse their movies and watch the trailers.
+- Use fresh_tomatoes.py provided by Udacity to generate a static web page allow visitors to browse their movies and watch the trailers.

 ---